-Credit risk arises from cash held with financial institutions as well as credit exposure on outstanding receivables.
+Credit risk arises from cash and cash equivalents held with financial institutions as well as credit exposure on outstanding receivables.

-The Company's cash is held at high-credit rating financial institutions.
+The Company's cash and cash equivalents are held at high-credit rating financial institutions.
 The Company's maximum exposure to credit risk is the carrying amounts of cash and receivables on its consolidated statement of financial position.